 I am already feeling the pinch.
-My next Windmill Networking in Southern California So Cal Sushi LinkedIn Group event is tomorrow.
+My next Southern California So Cal Sushi LinkedIn Group event is tomorrow.
 I used to be able to easily send an email to the subset of group members that RSVPed me that they could attend.
 I can now only send out an Announcement OR have to use the very inefficient Inbox to spend a few minutes just to send out an email to multiple contacts.
 Composing a message to multiple recipients on Inbox, in essence, sucks.

 I sent out an Announcement a few days ago to remind people of the event and basically positioned it as a last call for RSVPs.
 Today I got notified from the restaurant that they might put some PR muscle into this to try to get a lot more people to come to the networking event.
 Great!
 And because the common factor of those who are attending is their LinkedIn membership, it further evangelizes LinkedIn.

 But, not so fast.
 The Announcement feature, which allows the Group Manager to send out a message to everyone in the group, can only be used once a week.
 My last Announcement was a few days ago.
 I cannot send out another Announcement.
 And it is just too inefficient to send out mass emails…after all, that is why LinkedIn wants you to use the Announcement feature and NOT email the entire group.
 So now I only have the option of placing a Discussion on the Discussion Board and hope that everyone sees it in the next 24 hours…I’d be lucky if 5% of my group members happen to be looking at it today.